dhclark18/analyzarr/README.md

 ## Setup

-1. Download sabnzbd_prequeue_script.py and edit variables
+1. Download sabnzbd_prequeue_script.py and edit variables.
-2. Set up Sabnzbd to use script as a prequeue script
+2. Set up Sabnzbd to use script as a prequeue script.
-3. Build custom Sabznbd so it has psycopg2
+3. Build custom Sabznbd so it has psycopg2.
-4. Create new docker stack using provided docker-compose.yml and modify variables as needed
+4. Create new docker stack using provided docker-compose.yml and modify variables as needed.
+5. Run container for first time
+6. Restart container (issue with database not being initialized on first run)
+7. Go to http://[your ip address]:5000 to see problematic episodes.
+8. Enjoy.
+I recommend trying it out on one season in a series since this could trigger a large deletion and download if ran on entire library.

 ## Disclaimer
 This is a work in progress.
 I am a novice coder with no formal training and this was created with the help of AI.
 Its mainly a fun project because I noticed sometimes Sonarr would get a mislabeled nzb and I wouldnt find out until I tried to play it in Plex.
 Use at your own risk.
 Feel free to provide feedback.